liqd/adhocracy3/docs/source/api/deletion.rst

 Notes:

-* Physical deletion of resources (pruning them from the DB without hope of resurrection) is not current possible through the REST API.
-There may be server-side processes that prune some specific or even all *hidden* resource from the DB from time to time or when started by an admin, but they cannot be controlled via REST and are not specified or documented here.
+* Physical deletion of resources (pruning them from the DB without hope of resurrection) is not currently possible through the REST API.
+There may be server-side processes that prune some specific or even all *hidden* resources from the DB from time to time or when started by an admin, but they cannot be controlled via REST and are not specified or documented here.
 * The HTTP DELETE command is not used since it would imply physically